faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 Now, someone could say, if you hire a professional human editor to do the job, that too wouldn't be you.

-A real human editor is an emotional being.
+A real human editor is an emotional being who can add life to our composition.

-The real issue lies with using a machine that is programmed to follow a certain algorithm which takes away all the humanity from the writing.
+The real issue lies in using a machine that is programmed to follow a certain algorithm which takes away all the humanity from the writing.

 ---

 Who wants to see a moon that is pure white and never wanes?

-People want to see the real you and hear your voice.
+People want to see the moon as it really is with all its spots and blemishes.

-We are the root of all our studies.
+Similarly, people want to see the real you and hear your own voice.

 ---